Olasunkii/gast_project/README.md

 ```
 streamlit run test.py
 ```
+Fill in the inputs as desired.
+This will be converter into a configuration file (config_parameter.yaml).
+Press the button to launch the Snakemake pipeline.

+**Start pipeline via command line**

 If not, the configuration parameters must be written exactly as required by the user.
 You can use `config_parameter_example.yaml` as a template; it must be followed strictly for the pipeline to run correctly.
 Then start the pipeline by